-All articles published in Al-Qadisiyah Journal For Engineering Sciences (QJES), will be licensed under the Creative Commons Attribution-Non-commercial-No Derivative Works 4.0 International License (CC-BY-NC-ND).
+All articles published in Al-Qadisiyah Journal For Engineering Sciences (QJES) will be licensed under a Creative Commons Attribution 4.0 International License (CC-BY).

-The author retain the copyright in the Article and that no rights in patents, trademarks or other intellectual property rights are transferred to the Journal.
-As the author of the Article, The author understand that he or sje shall have:
+The author retains the copyright in the Article and that no rights in patents, trademarks, or other intellectual property rights are transferred to the Journal.
+As the author of the Article, The author understand that he or she shall have:

-- the same rights to reuse the Article as those allowed to third party users of the Article under the CC-BY-NC-ND License, as well as
+- the same rights to reuse the Article as those allowed to third party users of the Article under the CC-BY license, as well as

-QJES will apply the Creative Commons Attribution-Non-commercial-No Derivative Works 4.0 International License (CC-BY-NC-ND) to the Article where it publishes the Article in the journal on its online platforms on an Open Access basis.
+QJES will apply the Creative Commons Attribution-Non-commercial-No Derivative Works 4.0 International License (CC-BY) to the Article where it publishes the Article in the journal on its online platforms on an Open Access basis.

 - Reversion of rights

-No revisions, additional terms or addenda to this License Agreement can be accepted without the Journal’s express written consent.
+No revisions, additional terms, or addenda to this License Agreement can be accepted without the Journal expressing written consent.